FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 ### Setup

-Setup the game by providing 3 dice per players and at least 50 rocks.
+Setup the game by providing 3 dice per player and at least 50 rocks.
 Ideally you have a bowl for the rocks and centrally placed place to roll the dice.
 Place the 🦄 next to the central rock stash.

 Agree on how many rounds shall be played to determine the winner.